 San Francisco Maritime National Historic Park and Fort Mason Golden Gate National Recreational area.

-Just to the west of Fisherman’s Wharf the old Maritime District of San Francisco is set aside as a park area, this is connected to the Fort Mason, Golden Gate recreation area giving an uninterrupted green belt along the bay’s coastline right up until it meets Crissy Fields in the Paradiso, in fact, you can continue right around the peninsular as far as Golden Gate Park without ever really stepping out of the park network!
+Just to the west of Fisherman’s Wharf, the old Maritime District of San Francisco is set aside as a park area.
+This is connected to the Fort Mason, Golden Gate recreation area giving an uninterrupted green belt along the bay’s coastline right up until it meets Crissy Fields in the Paradiso, in fact, you can continue right around the peninsular as far as Golden Gate Park without ever really stepping out of the park network!

-The Maritime park overlooks the bay and offers some stunning vistas as you explore the old harbor and heading into fort mason and hunt out the old gun emplacements and imagine them protecting the bay.
+The Maritime park overlooks the bay and offers some stunning vistas as you explore the old harbor and head into fort mason and hunt out the old gun emplacements and imagine them protecting the bay.

 On top of the big parks, there are many other smaller little green spaces that pop up all over the City.
 Small patches of green in the sprawling metropolis.
-Portsmouth Square, Wahington Square, The coit Towers Gardens, Lafete Park, Buena Vista Park all provide a little piece of rest and relaxation.
+Portsmouth Square, Wahington Square, The coit Towers Gardens, Lafete Park, and Buena Vista Park all provide a little piece of rest and relaxation.